aissaei/randomlyordered.github.io/_posts/2021-03-19-Top-10-received-their-1400-stimulus-check-how-about-you.md

 # Bottom line

 Ill-designed fiscal and monetary policies result in unwanted outcomes.
 In previous post, I showed you how following the wrong metric for inflation could benefit population asymmetrically (meaning rich becomes richer and middle class is pushed down).
 In this post, I showed you how looking at the wrong number benefited many who did not need any help for the most part.
 AGI was definitely a wrong number to look at when such policies were designed.
 Instead, total gross income could have been a better number to consider.
-I guess it is very true that `Ninety percent of the politicians give the other ten percent a bad reputation`.
+I guess it is very true that `ninety percent of the politicians give the other ten percent a bad reputation`.

 Until next time.